loganmarchione/loganmarchione.com/content/posts/2025/03/index.md

 {{< img src="20250215_001.jpg" alt="vlp ram" >}}

-There are four Torx screws on the bottom of the unit (one with an [unenforcable-in-the-USA](https://en.wikipedia.org/wiki/Magnuson%E2%80%93Moss_Warranty_Act) "void if removed" sticker).
+There are four Torx screws on the bottom of the unit (one with an [unenforcable-in-the-USA](https://en.wikipedia.org/wiki/Magnuson%E2%80%93Moss_Warranty_Act) "warranty void if removed" sticker).
 Then, the black heatsink part of the unit slides away from the front face.

 {{< img src="20250215_003.jpg" alt="dec740 opened" >}}

 There are four more Torx screws holding the PCB onto the black heatsink.
 The SSD is a Transcend 128GB NVMe PCIe Gen3 x4 (TS128GMTE110S).
 I didn't bother to replace this, since I ship my logs to [Graylog](https://graylog.org/), so they're not stored on the SSD anyway.
+Just to note, the DEC740 comes pre-installed with OPNsense and they will email you a key for OPNsense Business Edition, if you ever need to reinstall.

 {{< img src="20250215_004.jpg" alt="dec740 opened" >}}